gajim/gajim-plugins/omemo/README.md

 #### Python libraries
 You *have* to install `python-axolotl` via `pip`.
 Depending on your setup you might want to use `pip2` as Gajim is using python2.7.
-If you are using the official repository, do not forget to install the `nxmpp` dependency via pip or you package manager.
+If you are using the official repository, do not forget to install the `nbxmpp` dependency via pip or you package manager.

 ## Running
 Enable *OMEMO Multi-End Message and Object Encryption* in the Plugin-Manager.